denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 }
 ```

 **==A class can have multiple constructors, as long as each constructor has a unique constructor signature==**.
-In this case, that means ==the constructor parameters must be distinct==.
+In this case, that means ==**the constructor parameters must be distinct**==.
 Like methods with the same name but different signatures, declaring multiple constructors with different signatures is referred to as constructor overloading.

 ```java
 public class Turtle {